fbpx

 • Hand Pump – Pump water from reservoirs below the floor by hand, simulating techniques used to access ground water

-• Shaved Ice Tables
+• Shaved Ice Table

 There are many opportunities to get wet from head to toe in Waterplay.
 Smocks are available, and visitors are welcome to bring a change of clothes or bathing suits.
 Please use the bathrooms located on this floor for changing.